Archive for the 'Alternate Reporting Tools' Category

 Recently one of my newsletter subscribers sent me a link to an SAP wiki page.
-The page expains the difference between Crystal Reports for Enterprise and “classic” Crystal Reports.
+The page explains the difference between Crystal Reports for Enterprise and “classic” Crystal Reports.
 He found this statement in the overview:

 “We will continue to support the Crystal Reports 2011/2013 line of products after Crystal Reports for Enterprise has caught up [with the features in CR].”
-It isn’t a promise of indefinite support but perhaps they won’t discontine the stand alone version of Crystal reports any time soon.
+It isn’t a promise of indefinite support but perhaps they won’t discontinue the stand alone version of Crystal reports any time soon.
 I certainly expect to be supporting Crystal for many more years.

 And thanks to Joe Gaietto of Ohio MHAS for sending the updated link.